isovector/certainty-by-construction/src/book/1-agda.lagda.md

 Of utmost importance in Agda is the notion of a *typing judgment:* the (static) assertion that a particular value has a particular type.
 A typing judgment is the fancy, academic name for a type declaration.
-Because `true` is a `Bool`, we would write the judgment `true : Bool`, where the colon can be read aloud as "has the type," or "is of type."
-We can't yet write this judgment down, since we are in a new module and thus have lost our imports that brought `true` and `Bool` into scope.
+Because `true` is a `type:Bool`, we would write the judgment `true : Bool`, where the colon can be read aloud as "has the type," or "is of type."
+We can't yet write this judgment down, since we are in a new module and thus have lost our imports that brought `true` and `type:Bool` into scope.

 In Agda, we can assert the existence of things without having to give them a definition by using the `postulate` keyword.
 This is an extremely useful tool, as we will see later.
 For now, we can use it to explicitly write down some typing judgments.
-First, we assert that the type `Bool` exists:
+First, we assert that the type `type:Bool` exists:

 ```agda
   postulate